skey-network/dApps/readme.md

 - Invoked by owner of device or supplier

+Error messages:

+- `Not a key` - there is no token with given asset id
+- `Not a device key` - asset is not a device key
+- `Not an owner address` - owner address in token is incorrect
+- `Owner not specified in device` - device has no owner address specified
+- `Not permitted` - if invoking user is not supplier/owner of device

 ## setMobileId(id:String)

 Sets mobile id if user is added to organization and has no id specified